netscianalysis/netsci/docs/index.rst

 If you wish to cite NetSci, please cite the following paper:

-1. Stokely A, Votapka L, Hock M, Teitgen A, McCammon JA, McCullough A, et al. NetSci: A Library for High Performance Biomolecular Simulation Network Analysis Computation.
+* Stokely A, Votapka L, Hock M, Teitgen A, McCammon JA, McCullough A, Amaro R, NetSci: A Library for High Performance Biomolecular Simulation Network Analysis Computation.
 ChemRxiv.
 2024; doi:10.26434/chemrxiv-2024-fjrpp This content is a preprint and has not been peer-reviewed.

 Getting Involved
 ================